oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

     - If the test passes, no further action is needed.
     - If the test fails, the CVRF CSAF Converter SHALL try to convert the entry based on the mapping given in \[[RVISC-M](#RVISC-M)\].
+      - If at least one matching mapping is ambiguous, the CVRF CSAF Converter SHALL issue a warning that an ID from a registered vulnerability system was detected and not converted as the mapping was ambiguous.
+        Such warning SHALL contain all matching mappings known from \[[RVISC-M](#RVISC-M)\].
+        The program SHOULD provide an option to force a user-defined conversion.
       - If the mapping succeeds and passes test [6.2.53](#matching-text-for-registered-id-system), the CVRF CSAF Converter SHALL issue a warning that an ID from a registered vulnerability system was detected and converted.
       - If the mapping succeeds but does not passes test [6.2.53](#matching-text-for-registered-id-system) or the mapping fails,